Updated 12/4/2022. Contains an affiliate link. If you purchase the book below, I get paid a small percentage. Your cost does not increase.

 Your Advent Wreath

-Here is what I created for my Advent “wreath” display.
-It is rather simple, but I like that because my mantle had been covered with photos, awards, sea shells, driftwood, rocks, etc. The cross-stitched dove and peace symbol was done by my mother-in-law, who was a lovely woman.
-It is not new anymore, but it belongs just as much as the bamboo plant in the red Solo cup given to me by my second daughter.
+Here’s what I created for my Advent “wreath” display five or so years ago.
+It was rather simple, but I liked that simplicity because my mantle was usually covered with photos, awards, sea shells, driftwood, rocks, etc. The cross-stitched dove and peace symbol was done by my mother-in-law, who was a lovely woman.
+It is not new anymore, but it belongs just as much as the bamboo plant in the red Solo cup given to me by my daughter.
 The Advent message is at once old and new.
 Be creative with your Advent display!

 Here is an a cappella version of O come, O come, Emmanuel done by Peter Hollens in a beautiful setting: